 In your consultation with an NC Planning Attorney, we will perform a detailed analysis of your net worth, income, and asset composition while discussing the level of care needed.
 One’s net worth is a critical item we will focus on when planning.
 These factors will enable us to have an in-depth conversation regarding whether planning for Medicaid is right for you and your family.

 Elder Law & Veterans’ Pension Benefits In NC

 The Veterans Administration provides monthly aid to qualifying veterans and their surviving spouses who meet certain criteria.
 This is a commonly utilized benefit to help defray the cost of in-home, assisted or skilled nursing care.

 Many individuals that are 65 years of age may qualify and not even know that these benefits are available to them.
-This is NOT a benefit which is only available to those that were injured in combat.
+This is NOT a benefit that is only available to those that were injured in combat.
 A veteran may qualify for this type of benefit and may not have ever seen a day of combat.

 We have heard from several individuals that they were told by the VA that they have too many assets and will not qualify.
 However, when working together with an elder law attorney from the NC Planning team we may employ certain asset protection techniques to qualify and maximize on the benefits which are available to cover under the elder law in NC.

-In your consultation with an NC Planning elder law attorney, we will closely examine the net worth, income and medical needs of the veteran and his or her spouse to determine whether one could potentially qualify for benefits.
-If one is eligible, we will then have an in depth conversation regarding asset protection techniques to maximize on the benefits that are available.
+In your consultation with an NC Planning elder law attorney, we will closely examine the net worth, income, and medical needs of the veteran and his or her spouse to determine whether one could potentially qualify for benefits.
+If one is eligible, we will then have an in-depth conversation regarding asset protection techniques to maximize on the benefits that are available.